coder/coder/docs/quickstart/generic.md

 1. Answer the CLI prompts; when done, confirm that you want to create your template.

-Create a workspace using your template:
+Now, create a workspace using your template:

 ```bash
 coder create --template="yourTemplate" <workspaceName>